Urolagnia

 Urolagnia, also known as urophilia, is a paraphilia in which sexual excitement is associated with urine or urination.
 Etymologically, the term comes from the Greek ouron, meaning 'urine', and lagneia, meaning 'lust'.
-A golden shower is slang for the practice of urinating on another person for sexual pleasure, while the term watersports is more inclusive of other sexual acts involving urine.
+Golden shower is slang for the practice of urinating on another person for sexual pleasure, while the term watersports is more inclusive of other sexual acts involving urine.

 Sexual acts may involve urine being ingested or bathed in, urinating on another person or item (such as bedwetting), and self-soiling.
 Other expressions of urolagnia may primarily involve the smell of urine.

 Omorashi, a fetish for having a full bladder or someone else experiencing the discomfort or pain of a full bladder, is sometimes considered part of urolagnia.

 Frequency

-A 2007 study counted members of Internet discussion groups with the word fetish in their name; of the groups about body parts or features, 9% belonged to groups about body fluids (including but not limited to urolagnia).
+A 2007 study counted members of Internet discussion groups with fetish in their names; of the groups about body parts or features, 9% belonged to groups about body fluids (including but not limited to urolagnia).

 Jennifer Eve Rehor of San Francisco State University points out that such data as exists on what she calls "unconventional" or "kink" sexual behavior is generally problematic because of the way that it has been collected, through criminal and clinical case studies.
 Behavior that appears neither in criminal trials nor in clinical studies (for example, because the individuals concerned do not commonly seek professional help) is therefore under-reported.
 Rehor therefore surveyed 1,764 female participants in "kink" behavior (mostly association with BDSM) in 2010–11, receiving 1,580 valid responses.
 What Rehor calls "urine play" is relatively infrequent, with only 36.52% of her sample reporting having done it or having had it done to them.
 In contrast, 93.99% of her sample reported having done spanking or having had it done to them, and 61.96% reported having used or been exposed to feathers/fur.
-It is impossible to extrapolate Rehor's data onto the general population, as the habits of the general population are different than participants in “kink", but her study does give a guide to prevalence in the North American BDSM community.
+It is impossible to extrapolate Rehor's data onto the general population, as the habits of the general population are different than participants in "kink", but her study does give a guide to prevalence in the North American BDSM community.

 In Channel 4's 2017 nationwide Great British Sex Survey, watersports (meaning urolagnia) was ranked ninth in popularity among sexual fetishes in the United Kingdom.